Honor 10i With 6GB of RAM, 64GB Onboard Storage Spotted on TENAA

 As per the TENAA listings, the Honor 10i HRY-TL00T model includes the same specifications as the Honor 10i model launched in Russia, however the HRY-AL00Ta variant is seen packing 4GB as well as 6GB of RAM and 64GB as well as 128GB of onboard storage.
 It is unclear in how many storage options the HRY-AL00Ta model will be offered.
 Also, it remains uncertain which of these new Honor 10i models will make outside China.
 The TENAA listings were first spotted by TechAndroids.

 To recall, Honor 10i was originally introduced in Russia last month.
-The phone is all set to go on sale beginning April 4 in the country, but the pricing of the phone is still a mystery.
-The phone will be released in three colour options – Black, Red, and Blue.
+The phone is now on sale in the country.
+It carries a price tag of RUB 19,990 (roughly Rs.
+21,100) and is being offered in three colour options – Black, Red, and Blue.
 While Red and Blue variants will come with the 3D gradient finish on the back, the Black will have a 3D finish without any gradient.

 In terms of the specifications, Honor 10i sports a 6.21-inch full-HD+ (1080x2340 pixels) display with 19.5:9 aspect ratio and a waterdrop-style notch.
 The phone is powered by HiSilicon Kirin 710 SoC and runs on Android 9 Pie with EMUI 9.0.1.